top of page

 6. Winning pieces from the competition will be published in an anthology.

 a.
-Pieces placing first, second, or third in any of the three scored Events will be included.
+Pieces placing first through fifth in any of the three scored Events will be included.

 i.
 There will be time to revise before publication.